MicrosoftEdge/JsDbg/CONTRIBUTING.md

 # Contributing to JsDbg

 Thank you for your interest in contributing to JsDbg!
-Code contributations, as well as feedback on how we can improve the tool, are more than welcome.
+Code contributations, as well as feedback on how the tool can be improved, are more than welcome.
 Please connect with the maintainers of JsDbg by filing an issue.

 ## Building and running JsDbg